Supporting COVID-19 relief efforts in Tunisia

 Youth play a vital role in determining the future of their communities.
 Through a variety of initiatives, young Tunisian leaders are helping to keep fellow citizens safe from the physical and financial effects of COVID-19.

 Jihed, Oumaima, Chiheb, and Maha are four of nearly 500 Tunisian youth who have gained valuable experience in the United States through the Thomas Jefferson Scholarship Program during past 7 years.
-The program consists of the Tunisia Community College Scholarship Program (TCCSP) and the Tunisia Undergraduate Scholarship Program (Tunisia UGRAD), which are sponsored by the U.S. Department of State, funded by the U.S. Government, and supported in their implementation by IREX.
+The Thomas Jefferson Scholarship Programs are made possible by the generous support of the American people through the United States Department of State and implemented by IREX.

 Stemming the spread through digitalization and personal protective equipment